cran/datasailr/README.md

 The core engine of this package is libsailr.
 Libsailr takes Sailr script and does arithmetic calculations and string/character manipulations.
 This R package wraps libsair, and passes values of each row to the libsailr library.
 The results of each row will be returned as each row of new dataframe.

 DataSailr internals are described in the official website.

+## Community Guidelines

+### When you wish to contribute to the software

+This project's repository is on [Github](https://github.com/niceume/datasailr).
+Currently, for both development and releases, only master branch is used.

+Please feel free to fork the branch, and please send pull requests to me.

+### When you report issues or problems with the software

+Please report issues or problems on Github.

+### When you seek support

+For support, there are online resources, a duscussion board and an email.

+* You can read documents on [Official website](https://datasailr.io).
+* You can ask questions on [Github discussion board](https://github.com/niceume/datasailr/discussions)
+* You can send an email to the maintainer. (email address is described below)

 ## Contact